joshuadhigbee/joshuadhigbee.github.io/_pages/about.md

 <img src="/images/Me%20cropped.png" alt="Profile Picture" class="image-center">

 I am a Ph.D. student in economics at the University of Chicago.
-My research interests are in industrial organization, quantitative marketing, and econometrics.
+My research interests are in industrial organization and quantitative marketing.

 My job market paper (coming soon) studies the role of information provision in the design of two-sided auction markets.
 More broadly, my research is on platforms and the role that information plays in how they function.